MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 Profile Use Case.
 [MEF133.1 O7]

-**[R28]** The Seller/Server **MUST** return an error (`Error422`) if the Performance Profile is referenced to by an active `PerformanceJob` (active means state of `PerformanceJob` is different from `rejected`, `completed`, `cancelled`, or `resource-unavailable`)
+**[R28]** The Seller/Server **MUST** return an error (`Error422`) if the Performance Profile is referenced by an active `PerformanceJob` (active means a state of `PerformanceJob` is different from `rejected`, `completed`, `cancelled`, or `resourceUnavailable`)

 **[R29]** In case there is no `PerformanceProfile` with provided `id`, an error response `Error404` **MUST** be returned.

 ## 6.6.
-Use case 6: Create Performance Monitoring Job
+Use Case 6: Create a Performance Monitoring Job

-A Performance Monitoring Job is used by the client to specify the performance monitoring objectives specific to each measurement point which could be an ordered pair (an association between two end points, e.g. UNIs) or an entity (defined as an object other than a service that can be monitored and have associated telemetry, e.g. port).
+A Performance Monitoring Job is used by the client to specify the performance monitoring objectives specific to each measurement point which could be an ordered pair (an association between two endpoints, e.g. UNIs) or an entity (defined as an object other than a service that can be monitored and has associated telemetry, e.g. port).
 Examples of performance objectives encompass various metrics such as frame/packet delay, frame/packet loss ratio, inter-frame/packet delay variation, and more.
 These objectives serve as measurable criteria for assessing the performance characteristics of a service.
-Performance Jobs are responsible for provisioning these measurement points, performance objectives, together with measurement intervals and schedules.
+Performance Jobs are responsible for provisioning these measurement points, and performance objectives, together with measurement intervals and schedules.
 Performance objectives are typically associated with an SLS but can be used for an On-Demand Job for making measurements as part of a troubleshooting procedure.

-The Performance Monitoring Job provides also the capability to provision and collect passive statistics.
+The Performance Monitoring Job also provides the capability to provision and collect passive statistics.
 These statistics encompass various telemetry data associated with interfaces, (Net/Application) Flows, VLANs, bridging/Ethernet, IP, TCP, and UDP layers.
 It is important to note that these measured statistics